Top design tips

 5 top tips on website design

-Websites should look great, be VERY easy to read and find the information that you're looking for.
-Make your site as easy and simple to navigate as possible and people will come back.
+1. Websites should look great and be easy to navigate on all devices (mobile and tablet as well as PC).
+Make sure your site is as easy and simple to read as possible and people will come back.

-Make sure the design and branding is consistent throughout the site so that people will recognize your site even if they're directed there from another source like a search engine.
+3. Make sure the design and branding is consistent throughout the site so that people will recognise your site even if they're directed there from another source like a search engine.

 Get in touch